superfaceai/cli/README.md

 OPTIONS
   -h, --help                   show CLI help
   -i, --interactive            When set to true, command is used in interactive mode.
-  -q, --quiet                  When set to true, disables the shell echo output of init actions.
+  -p, --path=path              Base path where files will be created -q, --quiet                  When set to true, disables the shell echo output of init actions.

   -s, --scan=scan              When number provided, scan for super.json outside cwd within range represented by this